d0x2f/d0x2f.github.io/blog/content/Everything You Need to Know About Postgres Partitioning.md

 Once you've bought yourself time with enough future partitions, you can work on migrating data out of the default partition into appropriate partitions of their own.
 You might do this by copying data into new tables and adding them as partitions individually, or by waiting long enough that you can safely and comfortably delete the data by truncating the default partition.

-I could go into a lot more detail, but this section is a big long winded already and I think I should move on, emotionally.
+I could go into a lot more detail, but this section is a bit long winded already and I think I should move on, emotionally.

 ## Monitoring and Observability